MicrosoftDocs/winrt-api/windows.ui.composition/insetclip_leftinset.md

 # Windows.UI.Composition.InsetClip.LeftInset

 ## -description

-The offset from the left of the visual.
+Gets or sets the offset from the left of the visual.
 The portion of the visual to the left of the LeftInset will be clipped.
 Animatable.

 Equivalent WinUI property: [Microsoft.UI.Composition.InsetClip.LeftInset](/windows/winui/api/microsoft.ui.composition.insetclip.leftinset).

 ## -property-value

 The offset from the left of the visual.

 ## -remarks